tumblr/docs/npf-spec.md

 }
 ```

+The `truncate_after` can be the starting block but not the ending block.
+That is, the read more can come before *all* the
+ blocks (i.e. all the content in the post is under the read more), and the `truncate_after` will be -1.
+However, it
-`truncate_after` must be a valid index of `content` and it cannot devide blocks in the same row.
-If invalid `truncate_after` is supplied when making a post, it will be ignored.
+  cannot come at the very last block where there is no content under it, or after (invalid index).
+Moreover, `truncate_after` cannot divide blocks in the same row.
+If an invalid `truncate_after` is supplied when making a post, it will be ignored.

 ### Layout Block Type: Condensed